top of page

 Note — shops are closed between 14:00 and 17:30 (siesta time) and, of course, closed on Sundays.

-Road at the entrance to Hustias — with Sierra de Gredos in the background
+Road at the entrance to Hustias, with the Sierra de Gredos in the background

 You can stay in any of the villages nearby.
 For those planning to spend most of their time in the valley, it’s recommended to stay near the town of Jerte (if you find a good place).
 Just a heads-up—make sure to stock up on groceries beforehand if you’re renting a house.